Rockery Installation Cost

 - FAQs

-How Much is Rockery Installation?
+How Much Is Rockery Installation?

 First off, it's helpful to know how much it costs to install a garden rockery in the UK.
 The average cost of building a rockery is between £100 and £2,500.
 However, the average cost is dependent on the size and design of your project.

 Small rockeries with a simple design and low height are generally the most budget-friendly.
-Large rockeries take longer to complete and require more soil, stones and plants.
+Large rockeries take longer to complete and require more soil, stones, and plants.
 There is also more planning and prep work involved.
 Therefore, the material and labour costs are higher.

-Size does affect the price of a rockery installation.
-On average, you’ll pay between £100 and £400 per m² for a garden rockery.
-Local labour rates, material prices and design factors all contribute to this variation in cost.
+On average, you'll pay between £100 and £400 per m² for a garden rockery.
+Local labour rates, material prices, and design factors all contribute to this variation in cost.
+To help you determine how much your landscaping project will cost, here are some examples of different rockery installations:

 |---|---|---|